Being a consultant in the Big Four can be a nightmare

 If you're thinking of working for a Big Four firm, I would like to offer you some words of caution: steer clear of their advisory divisions and stick to audit.
 Or maybe tax.

 The advisory divisions of Big Four firms are all about advising clients.
 You might be working on M&A deals, management and strategy consulting, or risk consulting, but the client will be your boss.
-And this, my friends, is the problem.
+Herein lies the problem.

 John Burgos is a pseudonym